quire-api/quire-api/docs/activity_types.md

 ### taskSummaries

-An addition field for for activities that can affect multiple tasks -- for example, removing a task that has subtasks (`1`).
+An additional field for activities that can affect multiple tasks -- for example, removing a task that has subtasks (`1`).
 This field is a list of `map` instances.
 Each `map` represents a task that was changed.
 If any of that task's subtasks were also changed, they are included in the map’s `tasks` field.

 For example, suppose there are two tasks, `A` and `B`, where `B` is a subtask of `A`.
 When `A` is removed, the hook will receive the following content in `taskSummaries`.